siyuan-bruce/siyuan-bruce.github.io/_posts/2021-11-01-Deutsch-Jozsa-Algorithm.md

 ### 1.3 Example Circuit

-We use the balanced function as an example to see what happened.
+The balanced function is used as an example to illustrate how the Deutsch-Jozsa algorithm works.
+The results obtained from the circuit for the balanced function show that the first register's result is 1.
+In contrast, the constant function's result will be 0.
+Therefore, the Deutsch-Jozsa algorithm can determine whether a given function is constant or balanced in a single measurement, whereas classical computing requires two measurements.

 - Balanced Function One